 Speaking to Mkenya Ujerumani, Jackie’s friend who requested to remain anonymous was distraught with fright.
 “I am scared for my friend who is like a sister to me.
 She has on several occasions called me in desperation complaining about how her boyfriend was abusing her.
 Last week she called me saying that they had just had another fight.
 When I went to see her, she was in a sorry state.
 Her face was bruised and her eyes swollen.
 I insisted that she should see a doctor.
-I confronted Edwin, but he turned aggressive.
+I confronted Wayne, but he turned aggressive.
 I got scared.
 In a state of confusion, I picked a knife on top of the kitchen counter and was ready to defend myself”.
 She explained.

 Jackie was adopted at the age of 16 after she lost her parents and came to live in Germany from Kenya.